fidadoma/personal-webpages/content/home/teaching.md

 ---

-I am co/teaching following courses:
+I am co/teaching the following courses:

-* Faculty of arts:
+* Faculty of Arts:
    * Introduction to Psychometrics and Psychological Assessment - [Moodle](https://dl1.cuni.cz/course/view.php?id=7432)
    * Psychological Methodology - [Moodle](https://dl1.cuni.cz/course/view.php?id=10232)
    * Psychophysics - [Moodle](https://dl1.cuni.cz/course/view.php?id=11781)
    * Introduction to R - planned for summer term 2023/2024
 * College of Polytechnics Jihlava:
-   * Statistics - Moodle link will added before the course start
+   * Statistics - Moodle link will be added before the course start

 **Bachelor/Master theses:**

 In general, I am interested in visual memory and attention.
-Students who are not afraid of seeing computer code or statistics (you do not need to be able to code!) are more than welcome.
+Students unafraid of seeing computer code or statistics (you do not need to be able to code!) are more than welcome.

-Beside that, I have currently these topics available:
+Besides that, I have these topics currently available:

 * Memory for graphs in RSVP - which features are used when perceiving statistical graphs for brief moments?
-* Massive spatial visual memory - we can remember large amount of pictures.
+* Massive spatial visual memory - we can remember a large number of pictures.
 What other characteristics can we store about them?
 * Memory for repeating eye movements - can we recognize our own eye movements?
 * Validation of test measuring visual literacy - there is a test for measuring visualization literacy.
-Czech version is more then welcomed
+The Czech version is more then welcomed.
-* Resuming questionnaires - when we measure construct using standard tools, do we measure the same thing, if we measure it in parts?
+* Resuming questionnaires - when we measure construct using standard tools, do we measure the same thing if we measure it in parts?
-* Typicality and memory: Dollar street - what are cultural differences in memorizing typical rooms
+* Typicality and memory: Dollar Street - what are cultural differences in memorizing typical rooms